 7. A particular structure was built to keep the water out

-Architect Howard Dwight Smith definitely didn’t receive his prestigious reward for the stadium’s design for nothing, that’s for sure.
+Architect Howard Dwight Smith didn’t receive his prestigious reward for the stadium’s design for nothing, that’s for sure.
 Apart from the revolutionary design of such a huge stadium, he also had to keep in mind that the location of the stadium is situated on the flood plain of the Olentangy River.

 In 1998, an additional slurry wall was built during a renovation which allowed the field to be lowered 14.5 feet (4.4 meters), something that lowered the field below the water level of the river.